apache/activemq-apollo/apollo-website/src/documentation/getting-started.md

 ## Install the BDB library

-Apollo's most stable message store implementation is the BDB based message store.
+Apollo's most robust message store implementation is the BDB based message store.
 Unfortunately, BDB cannot be redistributed by Apache.
 It is highly recommended that you add it to your apollo installation.
 You can download it from Oracle at [je-4.1.6.jar](http://download.oracle.com/maven/com/sleepycat/je/4.1.6/je-4.1.6.jar) and